VuyiswaK/2401PTDS_Classification_Project/README.md

 * [6.
 Team Members](#team-members)

 ## 1. Project Overview <a class="anchor" id="project-description"></a>
+For this Classification sprint, the project covers the entire workflow from data loading and preprocessing to model training, evaluation, and final deployment.

 ## 2. Dataset <a class="anchor" id="dataset"></a>
+The dataset is comprised of news articles that need to be classified into categories based on their content, including `Business`, `Technology`, `Sports`, `Education`, and `Entertainment`.

 **Dataset Features:**
 | **Column**                                                                                  | **Description**